edamla/mediterraneanagency/_books/2021-09-01-love-conversations-in-the-family.md

 LOVE and CONVERSATION...
 Two human beauties we are beginning to forget...
 Conversation is born from love,
-Love continues and flourishes through conversa- tion.
+Love continues and flourishes through conversation.
-Hearts devoid of love remain devoid of conversa- tion,
-Environments without conversation become arid, barren, lifeless.
+Hearts devoid of love remain devoid of conversation, Environments without conversation become arid, barren, lifeless.
-Love and conversation without family are incom- plete, lacking,
-Love and conversation begin, develop, and expand within the family first.
+Love and conversation without family are incomplete, lacking, Love and conversation begin, develop, and expand within the family first.
-The most suitable ground for love and conversa- tion is the family,
-The family is the final stronghold of love and con- versation.
+The most suitable ground for love and conversation is the family, The family is the final stronghold of love and conversation.
 In his book “Love and Conversations in the Family,” Vehbi Vakkasoğlu discusses the values that make a family a family in a conversational warmth.
-The book provides information on various topics ranging from how parents should treat their children to envi- ronmental consciousness, from religious knowledge to social needs.
+The book provides information on various topics ranging from how parents should treat their children to environmental consciousness, from religious knowledge to social needs.
 In this book, each topic is kept to a length that can be read in 15 minutes, aiming for families to come